 2000 Pierce Enforcer Pumper

 Four door enclosed cab with seating for 8 with 5 SCBA seats.
 Powered by a Detroit Diesel and Allison Automatic Transmission.
 Waterous CSU 1500 GPM Pump with a FoamPro CAFS System and 750 gallon poly water tank and 20 gallon foam tank.
 Prepiped with a deck gun and 2 crosslays.
 Driver’s side pump panel has the following discharges two 2.5″ and one 6″ and one 2.5″ intakes.
 Officers side pump panel has the following discharges 2.5″ and one 4″ and one 6″ and one 2.5″ intakes.
 The rear of the truck has one 2.5″ direct tank fill and one 2.5″ discharge.
 Full NFPA warning light and siren package is included on the truck.
-This clean 2000 Pierce Enforcer Pumper with just 44,450 miles won’t last long at $119,900.00.
-Some equipment included in with the sale of the truck.
+This clean 2000 Pierce Enforcer Pumper with just 44,450 miles and some equipment included in with the sale of the truck.
+Make reasonable offer!
 Better Call Bob at 877-346-1373, He sells trucks fast!
+SOLD!

 Manufacturers History: The company was originally founded in 1913 by Humphrey Pierce and his son Dudley as the Pierce Auto Body Works Inc., and concentrated on building custom truck bodies for the Ford Model T. From the 1960s to the early 1980s, Pierce was primarily known for building custom bodies on commercial and other manufacturer’s custom chassis, and was considered an OEM.